azavalny/data-structures-algorithms/README.md

 # Data Structures & Algorithms
-Data Structures and Algorithms I've implemented myself in Python and Java for coding interview preparation that come from a C-based Data Structures and Algorithms course from University
+Data Structures and Algorithms I've implemented myself in Python and Java for coding interview preparation that come from a C-based Data Structures and Algorithms course from University.
+I try to state definitions and usecases in my own words to help clarify common questions and precisely compare different algorithms and data structures.

 ## Arraylists/Lists/Dynamic Arrays
 * O(1) access by index, O(n) by searching (if unsorted)